NHS-digital-website/hippo/README.md

 > We're using the [NHS Digital UI library](https://github.com/nhsuk/frontend-library) as a base for our UI components and styling.
 The currently available release ([0.8.0](https://github.com/nhsuk/frontend-library/releases/tag/0.8.0)) is used as described in the [documentation](https://github.com/nhsuk/frontend-library#using-the-scss-directly).

+## Running the project for the first time

+You'll need a couple of things in place to be able to successfully run the project, you can find the details [here](docs/what-if/first-time-set-up.md)

 ## Testing local site on VMs

 In order to be able to test your localhost from a VM (such as VirtualBox) you'll have to add your IPv4 address to the server configuration.
 You can read how it can be done [here](docs/what-if/use-custom-host.md)

+## Adding test content

+Check out the [What if I want to add test content section for details][what if]

 ## Valtech branching strategy